NWChemEx/TensorWrapper/docs/source/background/terminology.rst

 the ambiguity associated with taking slices with extents of length one along one or more modes.
 For example, say we ask for the first row of a matrix with
 |n| columns.
 Does the user want a 1 by |n| matrix or an |n|-element vector?
 Chip
 vs. slice resolves this ambiguity.
-If the user asked for row as a slice, they get back a matrix, if they asked for the row as a chip they get back a vector.
+If the user asked for the row as a slice, they get back a matrix, if they asked for the row as a chip they get back a vector.

 .. _term_element: